BVLtd/PID-Symbols-American-National-Standard/README.md

   <li>MicroStation .cel files – These files contain the working drawing/artwork for each symbol and must be used in conjunction with MicroStation.
 The .cel files must be “attached” to a drawing within MicroStation to allow the individual symbols to be placed on a drawing and/or manipulated (including creating intelligent components within Bentley OpenPlantPID).</li>
 </ol>

+Please note these cell libraries are drawn on grid settings of 2.5.

 ## Licensing
 Copyright 2014 Black & Veatch Ltd.